WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 ## Training Data

+> ``❗`` Since data from previous WMT editions might be difficult to navigate we are adding a table with links to download data from previous years.
+You have new links in the New: Download links section

 The WMT Metrics shared task takes place yearly since 2008.
 You may want to use data from previous editions to tune/train your metric.
 The following table provides links to the descriptions, the _raw_ data and the findings papers of the previous editions:

 | year | MQM | DA system level |DA segment level | relative ranking | paper | .bib |